 - Entrepreneurial spirit that can thrive within an institutional setting.

 - Commitment to the foundation’s mission and core values of equity and diversity, voice and participation, and honesty and integrity.

-- They must model the “can do” attitude and spirit of service and put the team and Foundation before ego or self.
+- Must be able to model a “can do” attitude and spirit of service and put the team and foundation before ego or self

-- Highly flexible, and able to read, lead and even diffuse a room, the Director of Strategic Communications should be adept at dealing with scepticism and comfortable influencing in an intellectually rigorous environment.
+- Highly flexible, able to read, lead and even diffuse a room, the Director should be adept at dealing with scepticism and comfortable influencing in an intellectually rigorous context

-- The Director of Strategic Communications should possess absolute command of the strategic communications function and be able to apply that command to any subject, with all clients, and in a variety of regions.
+- Absolute command of the strategic communications function and be able to apply that command to any subject in a variety of settings

-- Innately and intellectually curious, the Director of Strategic Communications should also have superb cross-cultural fluency and a keen interest in the world around them.
+- Innately and intellectually curious, with a keen interest in the world around them